 Star Bulk Management entered into an employment agreement with Mr. Spyros Capralos in February 2011 for work performed for Star Bulk.
 Star Bulk has also entered into a separate consulting agreement with a company owned and controlled by Mr. Capralos in February 2011 for work performed by him outside of Greece.
 Each of these agreements has a term of three years unless terminated earlier or renewed in accordance with the terms of such agreements.
 Under the employment agreement, Mr. Capralos will receive an annual base salary which is subject to increase based on annual review by the compensation committee of our board of directors.
-Under the company controlled by Mr. Capralos is entitled to receive an annual consulting agreement, the company controlled by Mr. Capralos is entitled to receive an annual consulting fee.
-Mr. Capralos will also receive additional incentive compensation as determined annually by the compensation committee of our board of directors, in accordance with the terms and subject to the consultancy agreement.
-Under the terms of our consultancy agreement with a company controlled by Mr. Capralos, he is entitled to receive a minimum incentive award of 140,000 common shares, subject to the terms and conditions of the consultancy agreement.
+Under the consulting agreement, the company controlled by Mr. Capralos is entitled to receive an annual consulting fee.
+Mr. Capralos will also receive additional incentive compensation as determined annually by the compensation committee of our board of directors, in accordance with the terms and subject to the conditions of the consultancy agreement.